deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/processproviders.rst

 Java process provider
 ---------------------

-A Java process provider injects processes written in the Java programming language.
+The Java process provider is a well-defined container for processes written in the Java programming language.
 In order to set up a working Java process provider resource, two things are required:

 * A Java process provider configuration file
-* A *Processlet*: The Java class with the actual process code
+* A *Processlet*: Java class with the actual process code

 The first item is an XML resource configuration file like any other deegree resource configuration.
 The second is special to this kind of resource.
 It provides the byte code with the process logic and has to be accessible by deegree's classloader.
 There are several options to make custom Java code available to deegree webservices (see :ref:`anchor-adding-jars` for details), but the most common options are: